Mother's Milk | Baby's Body

 Intensive Lactation Clinic: OMT, CST, IBCLC

 Dr. Esmaili is a Doctor of Osteopathic Medicine, a pediatrician who focuses on treating structural issues that may be underlying a baby’s ability to feed and grow to the best of their ability.
-She will bring her skills in Osteopathic Manipulative Therapy (OMT) to the breastfeeding couplet.
+She brings her skills in Osteopathic Manipulative Therapy (OMT) to the breastfeeding couplet.

 Together they have created a specialty clinic that will focus even more deeply on mothers’ and babies’ bodies as a unit.
 Ellen and Emily will work together to pool their areas of knowledge.
 Emily will address structural issues in the baby’s body and cranium, evaluating for proper alignment, movement, and balance while offering gentle corrective techniques, while Ellen provides breastfeeding support.
 We believe that by conjoining our skills, we will be able to provide a unique service that merges different modalities to best meet moms’ and babies’ needs.